top of page

 Pigs

 There are many options for breeds of pigs.
 One breed in particular is Berkshire pigs.
 They are both small and versatile.
 Pigs can be a great addition to your small farm.
-Not only are they relatively easy to keep they can be a helpful ally in tilling fields.
+Not only are they relatively easy to keep they can also be a helpful ally in tilling fields.

 Learn more about raising pigs for meat.